HOME | ABOUT | INDEX | NEWS | FACEBOOK | CONTACT

 Getting naked in water... ocean, pool, lake, pond...

-Skinny dipping, or swimming naked, is a recreational activity practiced across many cultures, often associated with a sense of freedom and a closer connection to nature.
+Skinny dipping, or swimming naked, is an outdoor recreational activity practiced across many cultures, often associated with a sense of freedom and a closer connection to nature.
 Key aspects of the activity include:

 Sense of Liberation: Many participants describe the experience as a liberating and exhilarating departure from social norms, offering a break from the self-consciousness often associated with swimwear.